troy-lamerton/editor-for-quest/README.md

 - Aggrovate: Skeleton
 ```

-Attacks the specified monster until the player is hit.
+Attacks the specified monster and waits for the player to be hit.

 ### Bank